mohitkingra/hometest/README.md

 Design :
 1. It's based on declarative component based design with reference to React.
 2. It includes React Components at App, Navigation, Agent and Resources level.
+3. Resource/s of an Agent is added using Comma separated strings using onClick Handler and Deleted Individually using Close Button.
-3. Initial JSON Data is read from data.json to initialize Agent State.
+4. Initial JSON Data is read from data.json to initialize Agent State.

 Assumptions
 1. Resources data for Agent is not stored in database.
 (Available only for Session Duration)